 - What do I want for myself that doesn’t involve having a partner?

 Now that you’ve worked out the issues of your past, it’s time to start looking to the future.
 Make a list of all the qualities you want in your prospective partner.
-This will act as a type of agreement with yourself, so you can keep your senses when your heart and hormones may convince you to settle.
+This will act as a type of agreement with yourself, so you can keep your senses and say ‘no’ when your heart and hormones may convince you to settle.
 Things to put in your list might be:

 - Age range